mappu/miqt/README.md

 The `connect(sourceObject, sourceSignal, targetObject, targetSlot)` is projected as `targetObject.onSourceSignal(func()...)`.

 Some C++ idioms that were difficult to project were omitted from the binding.
 But, this can be improved in the future.

+### Q7.
+How can I compile for Windows from a Linux host OS?

+1. Build the necessary docker container for cross-compilation:
+	- `docker build -t miqt/win64-cross:latest -f win64-cross-qt-mxe-static.Dockerfile .`
+2. Build your application:
+	- `docker run --rm -v $(pwd):/src -w /src miqt/win64-cross:latest go build -buildvcs=false -ldflags '-s -w -H windowsgui'`

+For repeated builds, the compile speed can be improved if you also bind-mount the Docker container's `GOCACHE` directory: `-v ./container-build-cache:/root/.cache/go-build`